Drewster727/tautulli-influxdb-export/README.md

 # plexpy-influxdb-export

-This script will query your PlexPy to pull basic stats and store them in influxdb
+This script will query your PlexPy to pull basic stats and store them in influxdb.
+Stay tuned for further additions!

 ## Parameters
   * --interval (in seconds, default: 5)